 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Huntington Tri-State Airport's score of 8 is higher than 51% of the industry.
+Huntington Tri-State Airport's score of 8 is lower than 77% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents